An Estate Plan Is Beneficial For You And Your Family

 Many people think that estate planning is a one-shot deal.
 They implement a plan and then lock it away for years and years.
 In reality, your life is constantly changing, and it is critical that your estate plan change along with it.
 Your estate planning documents should be reviewed by you and an attorney regularly to ensure that they are still aligned with your goals.
 There are numerous events that could change your estate planning needs.

 Many clients are surprised at the number of changes that can occur in a relatively short period of time and have an effect on existing wills.
 If you have not reviewed your estate planning documents recently, it may be a good idea to make an appointment to do so.

-Some reasons to consider reviewing and/or revising your estate planning documents are listed below:
+Some reasons to consider reviewing and/or revising your estate planning documents include: